lundqvistr/manual_medfak_research_data/manual.md

 ### Missing values
 Few datasets are free from missing values, and there can be many reasons behind:
 - Survey respondents might have left questions unanswered.
-- In a study of the effects of some treatment, participants drop out from the followup for a number of reasons.
+- In a study of the effects of some treatment, participants can drop out from planned followup.
 - Medical records often have gaps for variables which at the time for registration were not considered as sufficiently important to register.

 Such gaps should be treated with care.
 A general advice is to put effort into keeping track of such gaps since the subsequent analyses could be hampered.
 Some typical problems:

 - In order to make readers of your results trust your findings, you should be able to keep track of and report such reasons and the frequence with which they have occurred.
 - Depending on software, missing values are in some systems coded with numerical values, such as 999 eller -999.
-If these are not defined as missing values, any calculation of such a variable will be flawed.
+If these are not defined as missing values, any calculation of such a variable will be erroneus.

 Generally, it is good to deal with missing values explicitly so that you can distinguish between truly missing values and unintentionally missing values.
 In other words, it is recommended to work with files where gaps in your original data have been filled.
 This is especially important in the raw data file.
 If you find empty cells later on in the process, you know that their origin lies in the calculations you have made.

 An approach which works in all systems is to accompany a variable with missing values with another separate variable/column where the reasons for the missingness is recorded.
 This could however result in a large amount of variables.
 There are also other built-in mechanisms to deal with missing data in different software systems, see [Some notes for specific software systems](#some-notes-for-specific-software-systems).

 You should also scan through your data and codebooks accompanying your data and look for indications of how missing values have been dealt with.
 A general advice, especially when you work with datasets delivered to you, is that you in an early stage go through the variables.
-Go through the data in any way you can imagine, i e by sorting (both ascending and descending order) to help you find missing values.
+Go through the data in any way you can imagine, e g by sorting (both ascending and descending order) to help you find missing values.
 You need to make your self acquainted with your data.

 (Stryks?
 Det täcks om än inte lika direkt ovan.)
 #### No empty cells in the raw dataset